A Warning from the Past

 To enslave a people, one must first erase the memory it has of its own history.
 That’s how European colonials had succeeded in converting entire African peoples to Christianity.
-In doing so, the subjugated had not only lost their older pagan faith, but had in many cases even forgotten their mother tongue.
+In doing so, the subjugated had not only lost their older pagan faith but had in many cases even forgotten their mother tongue.
 Even now, for example, hundreds of millions of Africans speak French, English, Dutch, a blend or a derivative of a European language.
 As a result, many have lost their oral traditions as well as the memory of their collective pre-colonial identity.

-From this practice of identity laundering perhaps flows the progressive belief in socially engineered man: the person programmed by his conquerors with new language and culture in order to be someone who he really is not.
+From this practice of identity-laundering perhaps flows the progressive belief in socially engineered man: the person programmed by his conquerors with new language and culture in order to be someone who he really is not.
 With one difference: today’s social activists are applying these tactics on their own people.
 Europe and the United States are to be ‘multicultural’—in order to make room for tens of millions of non-Western foreigners that reject our way of life.
 Westerners must learn to be more ‘tolerant’—in order to submit to the intolerant ideologies that will forever change who we are, but without our consent.

-For that matter, the islamization of the West did not start with the erection of mosques, nor with public acceptance of veiled women in the streets.
-The islamization that intends to erase the memory of our identity already began in the late sixties, early seventies of the last century.
+For that matter, the Islamization of the West did not start with the erection of mosques, nor with public acceptance of veiled women in the streets.
+The Islamization that intends to erase the memory of our identity already began in the late sixties, early seventies of the last century.
 It began with historical revisionism, with reinterpretations of our greatest writers and thinkers.
-For example, new readings of the works of famed Dutch philosophers Desiderius Erasmus, Baruch Spinoza and poet laureate Joost van den Vondel have changed them into so-called early supporters of multiculturalism, into global citizens that naturally rejected nationalism even before it become popular.
+For example, new readings of the works of famed Dutch philosophers Desiderius Erasmus, Baruch Spinoza and poet laureate Joost van den Vondel have changed them into so-called early supporters of multiculturalism, into global citizens that naturally rejected nationalism even before it becomes popular.